 2. You got care from an out-of-network provider

-If you have a health maintenance organization (HMO) plan or exclusive provider organization (EPO) plan, your coverage is likely limited to your health plan’s in-network providers.
-Therefore, your health insurance won’t pay the full bill—or may not pay at all—if you use an out-of-network provider.
+Individuals with a health maintenance organization (HMO) or exclusive provider organization (EPO) plan have limited coverage.
+With these types of health insurance plans, your insurer won’t pay the total bill—or may not pay at all—if you use an out-of-network provider.

-If you’re requesting pre-authorization for an out-of-network provider and it was denied, you can re-submit the request using an in-network provider instead.
+If you request pre-authorization for an out-of-network provider and the insurer denies it, you can re-submit the request using an in-network provider instead.

-However, if you’ve already received care and your health plan won't pay, you may have to prove that no in-network providers could provide the service you needed.
-Similarly, you might have luck if it was an emergency and you had to go to the nearest provider available to receive the service.
+However, if you’ve already received care and your health plan won't pay, you may have to prove that no network doctor offered the service you needed to get your insurance company to pay.
+You also might have luck if the situation was emergency care and you had to go to the nearest available provider to receive the service.

 3. Your health plan doesn’t think the service is medically necessary

-If your claim or pre-authorization request is refused due to medical necessity, your insurer may not believe you need the specific healthcare you’re requesting and won’t pay.
+If your insurer refuses a claim or pre-authorization request due to medical necessity4, they may not believe you need the specific healthcare you’re requesting and, thus, won’t pay.

-If you receive a medical necessity denial, you should enlist your physician for help.
-If your healthcare provider has recommended a specific prescription drug or medical service for a reason, they'll be able to explain that to your insurer.
+If you receive a medical necessity denial, you should ask your physician for help.
+If your healthcare provider has recommended a specific prescription drug or medical service for a legitimate reason, they can explain that to your insurer.

 In these cases, the insurer may approve the procedure or work with your physician to approve another more reasonable approach.

-A good route to go is supplementing your group health insurance with a health reimbursement arrangement (HRA), such as an integrated HRA, or a health stipend.
-These two benefits help your employees pay for services and out-of-pocket expenses that your employer-sponsored group health insurance doesn't fully cover.
+An excellent way your employer can supplement your group health insurance plan is with a health reimbursement arrangement (HRA)–like an integrated HRA—or a health stipend.
+These two benefits can help you pay for services and out-of-pocket expenses that your employer-sponsored group health insurance doesn't fully cover.

-We’ll dive into each benefit below to give employers a better idea of how they work.
+We’ll dive into each benefit below to give you a better idea of how they work.

-If a business already offers a group health insurance policy, an integrated HRA, also known as a group coverage HRA (GCHRA), is a strong option to offset gaps in coverage.
+If a business already offers employer-sponsored health insurance, an integrated HRA, also known as a group coverage HRA (GCHRA), is a solid option to offset gaps in coverage.

-Once a purchase is made, the employee submits proof via a receipt or invoice.
-If the expense is approved, they are reimbursed for the cost up to the set allowance amount.
-Employees can’t exceed the allowance that you have set.
+When an employee makes a purchase, they submit proof via a receipt or invoice.
+Once their employer approves the expense, the employee is reimbursed for the cost up to the set allowance amount.
+They can’t exceed the allowance amount their employer sets.

-Unlike the popular health savings account (HSA), any unused HRA funds stay with the employer when an employee leaves a company.
-In other words, the funds are use it or lose it—like a flexible spending account (FSA).
+Unlike health savings accounts (HSA), HRAs are employer-owned, meaning that unused HRA funds stay with the employer.
+In other words, the funds are “use it or lose it”—like a flexible spending account (FSA).

-An integrated HRA is a great way for employers to offer their employees financial assistance to help them cover any services excluded by their group plan.
+An integrated HRA is a great way for employers to offer financial assistance to their employees and help them cover services excluded by their group plan.
 It also gives an employee the ability to have more freedom and control to make the healthcare decisions that will work best for them.

-With a health insurance stipend, the employer offers a fixed amount of money to their employees every month to help them pay for out-of-pocket medical costs.
-The funds are usually given regularly, such as weekly or monthly, and can be easily administered by adding the employees’ paychecks as extra taxable income.
+With a health insurance stipend, employers offer employees a fixed amount of money to help them pay for out-of-pocket medical costs.
+The funds are usually given regularly, such as weekly or monthly, and are typically added to an employee’s paychecks as extra taxable income.

 Understanding health insurance can be complex.
-While the majority of basic services may be covered, specific services you might need for your personal health could be just out of reach.
+While most types of plans cover essential services, specific services you might need could be out of reach.
 And if you don’t have enough out-of-pocket cash to pay for the healthcare you need, your health insurance plan may not be a strong enough benefit.

-If you’re an employer looking to supplement your group health insurance plan to cover more out-of-pocket medical costs for your employees, then a GCHRA or a health stipend can make your health insurance work for you.
-Reach out today to a PeopleKeep personalized benefits advisor, and we’ll give your group health plan a boost.
+If you’re an employer looking to supplement your group health insurance plan to cover more out-of-pocket medical costs for your employees, then a GCHRA or a health stipend can help.
+Contact PeopleKeep’s personalized benefits advisors, and we’ll give your group plan a boost.